Our site is reader supported, this means we may earn a small commission from Amazon and other affiliates when you buy through links on our site.

 Stopping the spread of this fungal virus between your plants is the main step in its control.
 Place a barrier of pond lining material between the plants below the soil so that it also sits 2cm to 3cm above the ground.
 That’s about it for what to do – there are no chemical controls available to help with this problem.
 You may need to remove and destroy the entire plant if it becomes heavily infected.

-The coral spot fungal disease may show up when your wisteria is already weak and sickly.
+The coral spot fungal disease may make an appearance when your Wisteria is already weak and sickly.
 After a branch of the plant dies, small coral-pink spots form.
 This indicates that the plant has a lot of other problems.

 What to do